DLR Portal

 Read more

-Engine Measurement Systems (TM)
+Engine Measurement Systems (OTM)

 Dr. Christian Willert

-Objectives: Development and application of laser optical measurement techniques for the aerothermodynamic investigation of aero engine components, development of measurement systems with special design to application demands to achieve best possible measurement accuracy, development of new measurement systems to contribute to the desired progress in turbomachinery research, application of the mobile measurement system in home and on customers site, design and adaptation of test rigs for measurement application
+Objectives: Development and application of laser optical measurement techniques for the aerothermodynamic investigation of aero engine components, development of measurement systems with special design to application demands to achieve best possible measurement accuracy, development of new measurement systems to contribute to the desired progress in turbomachinery research, application of the mobile measurement system in home and on customers site, design and adaptation of test rigs for measurement application.

 Read more

-Turbine (TU)
+Turbine (TUR)

 A turbine is most effective to convert fluid energy to mechanical energy.
 In turbomachines used in power plants (gas and steam turbines) as well as in aircraft propulsion, the turbine utilizes the fluid energy to drive a compressor or fan or it generates electricity by directly driving an electric generator.